unlikelyso/unlikelyso/src/blog/appreciation-expand-your-influence-and-lead-with-authenticity.md

 <p>
 Most of us begin our corporate journeys wanting to make an impact and have our voices heard — this typically means becoming leaders at some point in our careers.
 When we can make meaningful decisions with organizational impact and feel that what we do matters.
-Before that day arrives, however, work can often be miserable.
+Before that day arrives, however, <a href="/aita-at-work/">work can often be miserable</a>.
 I have experienced it.
 You have experienced it.
 The climb up the corporate ladder can be interminably long.
 With each successive rung reached, impact and meaning can still feel elusive.
 Even if we do not need our jobs to be fulfilling, work can still be a draining experience.
 We cope by changing jobs when the stress becomes intolerable, and our (mental and